Blackboard Ultra: Content Editor (Add and Format Content)

 Type or paste your URL and include a brief description of the image in the Alternative Text box.

 Once added to your content, you may resize the image by clicking on the image and dragging the boxes on the corners into your desired size.
-Please note that images will be on their own line and centered on the page.
-You may not align them to the left or right and you may not wrap text around them.
+Your image will display on its own line and centered on the page.
+You may not align it to the left or right and you may not wrap text around it.

 The best way to share media (video and audio content) will depend on whether it is media that you own or have created or media that others have created.